Bulliby/Rasterix/README.md

 # Rasterix (Work in progress)

-Move a 3D object with the php's gd library.
+Move a 3D object with the php gd library.

 ![screenshot of object](Screenshot.png)